-Embassy or Consulate of Panama for the most up-to-date information.
+Embassy or Consulate of Panama for up-to-date information.

-If you're travelling to Panama through the US, or if you are transiting Honolulu or another US point of entry, you are required to meet US entry/transit requirements.
-Check your visa requirements with the nearest
+If you're travelling to Panama through the United States of America (US), or if you are transiting Honolulu or another US point of entry, you'll need to meet US entry/transit requirements.
+Check your visa requirements with an

-US Embassy or Consulate well in advance of your travel.
-Also read our travel advice for the
+Embassy or Consulate of the United States well in advance of your travel.
+More information:

 United States of America.

-If you're travelling to Panama via Canada by air, you will require an eTA (electronic Travel Authorisation) for Canada.
-Information and applications can be found on the
+If you're flying to Panama via Canada, you'll need an eTA (electronic Travel Authorisation) for Canada.
+More information:

 Safety and security

-Petty crime, such as pick-pocketing and bag-snatching is common, especially in Panama City and Colon, at airports, bus terminals and on public transport.
-Violent crime, including armed robbery and muggings, is less common, but does occur throughout Panama.
+Petty crime, such as pickpocketing and bag-snatching is common, especially in Panama City and Colon, at airports, bus terminals and on public transport.
+Violent crime, including armed robbery and muggings, is less common, but occurs throughout Panama.

-Darien Gap beyond Yaviza: do not to travel to the Darien Gap, beyond Yaviza, in southern Panama near the border with Colombia, because of the presence of violent criminal activity, including Colombian guerrilla groups and drug traffickers.
-There have been numerous reports of kidnappings and murders (including of foreigners), armed robberies, injuries from recently-planted landmines, deaths and disappearances in this area.
-The dangerous zone begins at the end of the Pan American highway (at Yaviza, about 230km southeast of Panama City) and ends at the Colombian border.
+Colombian guerrilla groups and drug traffickers are active in Darien Gap in southern Panama, near the border with Colombia.
+There have been numerous reports of kidnappings and murders (including of foreigners), armed robberies, injuries from recently-planted landmines, disappearances and other violent crimes in this area.
+The dangerous zone begins at the end of the Pan American highway (at Yaviza, about 230km southeast of Panama City) and extends to the Colombian border.
 This area includes the Darien National Park and privately owned nature reserves and tourist resorts.

 Civil unrest and political tension

-Protests and demonstrations, primarily concerning local social and political issues, occur from time to time and are often centred on the campus of the University of Panama, the National Assembly, the Presidential Palace in Panama City and on main streets and highways.
-Avoid all demonstrations and protests as they may turn violent.
-Monitor local media, particularly in periods of demonstrations.
+Protests and demonstrations occur from time-to-time and are often centred on the campus of the University of Panama, the National Assembly, the Presidential Palace in Panama City and on main streets and highways.

 Terrorism is a threat throughout the world.
 More information: